YourRealjohn/YourRealjohn/README.md

 Bahasa Indonesia — many of my friends are from Indonesia, and some aren’t fluent in English.
 I also play on Asia servers, so I meet a lot of Indo players

+Am i genius? not really Just a lazy guy who always at home

 I help others on Scriptblox, dominate Dead Rails, and I'm already planning my future as a Special Forces operator—while still enjoying the world of scripting.